 Surgical CO2 Lasers

-The CO2 laser’ radiant energy is used directly to photo-thermally cut, ablate and, at the same time, photo-thermally coagulate the soft tissues.
-The early days CO2 surgical lasers in 1970-80s employed the bulky 7-mirror articulated arms to deliver the laser beam to the surgical site – see Figure 12.
-In the 1990s the flexible hollow fibers from Luxar Corp., WA, USA (www.lightscalpel.com) significantly improved the ergonomics of the CO2 laser surgery.
+The CO2 laser’ radiant energy is used directly to photo-thermally cut, ablate, and, at the same time, photo-thermally coagulates soft-tissues.
+The early days of CO2 surgical lasers in the 1970-80s employed the bulky 7-mirror articulated arms to deliver the laser beam to the surgical site – see Figure 12a.
+In the 1990s, the flexible hollow fibers from Luxar Corp., WA, USA (www.lightscalpel.com) significantly improved the ergonomics of CO2 laser surgery.

 Laser beam spot sizes for cutting and coagulation.
 Just like the sharpness of the steel blade defines the quality and the ease of the cut, the size of the laser beam focal spot defines the quality of the laser cut.
-Just like a dull blade cannot produce a quality incision, the large diameter laser beam will not cut.
+Like a dull blade cannot produce a quality incision, the large-diameter laser beam will not cut.
 The small diameter focal spot of the beam enables the narrow and deep incision with sufficient laser energy.
-The laser beam can be defocused through increasing the distance between the laser aperture and the tissue.
-“Painting” the “bleeder” with the large diameter defocused laser beam is just one of the practical techniques that does not require to change the laser settings from the control panel.
+The laser beam can be defocused by increasing the distance between the laser aperture and the tissue – see Figure 12c.
+“Painting” the “bleeder” with the large diameter defocused laser beam is just one of the practical techniques that do not require changing the control panel’s laser settings.

 Hot Tip Cutting with Diode Lasers

-Since the diode Near-IR laser wavelengths are not suitable for the oral soft tissue cutting, there is a different technique of non-optical (non-radiant) tissue cutting with the so called “hot tip”, as illustrated in Figure 15.
+Since the diode Near-IR laser wavelengths are unsuitable for oral soft-tissue cutting, there is a different non-optical (non-radiant) tissue cutting technique with the so-called “hot tip,” as illustrated in Figure 15.
 A critical component of such hot tip-tissue interaction is the creation of the optically dark char deposit on the very end of the glass tip.
-The diode laser optical energy is then used to heat up the charred glass fiber’s tip up to 900OC .
-Such hot glass tip heats up the soft tissues through heat conduction (i.e. heat diffusion) from (and through) hot glass tip to (and through) the soft tissue.
-Such charred glass tip diode lasers perform as a NON-LASER WAVELENGTH-INDEPENDENT ablation thermal devices with coagulation depth in the range 250-1,000 µm .
+The diode laser optical energy is then used to heat the charred glass fiber’s tip up to 900° C .
+Such a hot glass tip heats up the soft-tissues through heat conduction (i.e., heat diffusion) from (and through) the hot glass tip to (and through) the soft-tissue.
+Such charred glass tip diode lasers perform as a NON-LASER WAVELENGTH-INDEPENDENT ablation thermal devices with coagulation depth in the range of 250-1,000 µm .

-Figure 16 reproduces the hot tip coagulation depths measurements conducted under constant tip temperature (red circles) and under constant power (blue circles) conditions.
-Also presented are the calculated coagulation depths for constant tip temperature (red line) and for constant power (blue line) conditions.
-As can be seen, the hot glass tip has the capability to significantly limit the spread of thermal necrosis to less than 1 mm vs. 10+ mm Near-IR photo-thermal coagulation depth from Figure 11 (also presented in Figure 13).
-Hot tip coagulation depth depends strongly on tip-tissue contact time (i.e. hand-speed) and significantly exceeds the gingival blood vessel diameters and is much greater than CO2 laser coagulation depth from Figure 11.
+Figure 16 reproduces the hot tip coagulation depths measurements conducted under constant tip temperature (red circles) and under continuous power (blue circles) conditions.
+Also presented are the calculated coagulation depths for constant tip temperature (red line) and for continuous power (blue line) conditions.
+As can be seen, the hot glass tip can significantly limit the spread of thermal necrosis to less than 1 mm vs. 10+ mm Near-IR photo-thermal coagulation depth from Figure 11 (also presented in Figure 13).
+Hot tip coagulation depth depends strongly on tip-tissue contact time (i.e., hand speed), significantly exceeds the gingival blood vessel diameters, and is much greater than CO2 laser coagulation depth from Figure 11.

-Since the soft tissue ablative diodes are contact thermal devices, the device-tissue interface (charred hot glass surface) controls the medical efficacy and is highly dependent on a multiplicity of factors such as:
+Since soft-tissue ablative diodes are contact-thermal devices, the device-tissue interface (charred hot glass surface) controls the medical efficacy.
+It is highly dependent on a multiplicity of factors, such as:

-- Maintaining such CHAR layer on the tip as such tip is dragged through the tissue; and
+- Maintaining a CHAR layer on the tip as the tip is dragged through the tissue; and

 - Controlling the effectiveness of the light-absorbing char layer on the tip end; and